Rovinj, Croatia (HR)

 Trolling lures (Black Bart, Blue Water Candy, Rapala, Yo-zuri, Halco, etc) - designed to imitate real-live bait fish - one can target almost any type of pelagic fish.
 Bonito, Mahi-Mahi (Dolphin fish), bluefish, leerfish, little tunny & tuna.
 Some guides prefer catching first some cuttle fish or squid to troll them with the down rigger close to the bottom to target amberjack, grouper or dentex.

 Tuna fishing in Croatia takes place between April and November.
 Large tuna is caught chumming sardines, mackerel and anshovies to attract the giant bluefin tuna, which can weigh up to 100kg to 300kg.
-During summer time, the captains leave early in the morning (4 or 5 AM) because this is the time when the professional fishing boats lift their sardine-nets.
+During summer time, the captains leave early in the morning (the fishing trip may start at 4 or 5 AM) because this is the time when the professional fishing boats lift their sardine-nets.
 Obviously, this concentrates a lot of tuna in the area.
-For bluefin tuna fishing in Croatia the charters use big game fishing tackle from 80lb to 120lb (Shimano Tiagra, Penn, Avet, Alutecnos, Daiwa...)
+For bluefin tuna fishing in Croatia the charters use big game fishing tackle from 80lb to 120lb (Shimano Tiagra, Penn, Avet, Alutecnos, Daiwa...).
+This heavy tackle is necessary to be able to land these big fish.

 The Dentex (Dentex dentex) grows up to1m (3 ft) and 16 kg (35 lb).
 Common in the Mediterranean Sea, Black Sea and the Eastern Atlantic Ocean.
 He likes sandy & rocky areas up to 200m (700ft).
 Trolling or drifting with life bait are best, jigging is also a great technique.